TheUltiOne/OpenGloves-Unity/README.md

 A **C#** library made to interact with the force feedback of the [OpenGloves driver](https://github.com/LucidVR/opengloves-driver).

 ## Disclaimer
 A large amount of this code is not mine.
-(Most) credit goes to [Hydr4](https://github.com/Hydr4Bytes) from his [Boneworks FFB mod](https://github.com/LucidVR/opengloves-boneworks-mod).
+(Most) credit goes to [L4rs](https://github.com/Hydr4Bytes) from his [Boneworks FFB mod](https://github.com/LucidVR/opengloves-boneworks-mod).

 ### What is this?
 A library I am planning on using for my mods.
-At the time of creation, I was not yet aware Hydr4 had made a library himself ([Hydr4](https://github.com/Hydr4Bytes/OpenGlovesLib)).
+At the time of creation, I was not yet aware L4rs had made a library himself ([his library](https://github.com/Hydr4Bytes/OpenGlovesLib)).
 This just has a different naming convention and (some) documentation.
 I am planning to add a sample with this.

 I made this specifically for the ChilloutVR FFB mod I'm making.
 Feel free to use as a dependency.